LucasDachman/blog/_posts/capstone/2019-01-18-research-questions.md

 ## Research Questions

-- What place does modern technology (computers) take in the music making process?
+- What place do modern technologies (computers) take in the music making process?
 - How can web technologies be applied to music production?
 - What are practical alternatives to buttons and knobs?
 How can gestures and movement be used in the music making process?